thedevarchive/shieldalert-security-dashboard/README.md

 ## Courses

 Learn about cybersecurity through Courses.
 Select a course under the Course dropdown and read through the modules.

-Assessments to test your learning will be coming soon.
+Certain modules will feature assessments to test your knowledge on the course.
+Some courses can have more than one test.

 # Features